shinokada/svelte-flag-icons/README.md

 260+ [Flag-icons](https://github.com/lipis/flag-icons) for Svelte.

-Thank you for considering using my open-source package for your project.
-I appreciate your support and contributions towards the development of this package.
-If you are using this package in a commercial or profit-generating project, please consider supporting me by clicking on the following link, [https://github.com/sponsors/shinokada](https://github.com/sponsors/shinokada).
-Your support will help me maintain and improve the quality of this package for the benefit of the entire community.
+Thank you for considering my open-source package.
+If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
+Your support helps me maintain and improve this package for the benefit of the community.

 <p align="center">
 <img src="/static/images/flag-icons-optimized.png" width="650" />